ClearVision/Addons/README.md

-# ClearVision Addons
+<h1> ClearVision Addons </h1>

-Addons created for the ClearVision theme.
-Some addons might not work properly with other themes but should function well with most.
+<p> Addons created for the ClearVision theme.
+Some addons might not work properly with other themes but should function well with most. </p>

 <p><strong>Support:</strong> <a href="https://discord.gg/7pNUC9C">ClearVision Support Server</a></p>